PTC (PTC)

 While reported revenue for a software company can include low-margin items like implementation fees, annual recurring revenue (ARR) is a sum of the next 12 months of contracted revenue purely from software subscriptions, or the high-margin, predictable revenue streams that make SaaS businesses so valuable.

-PTC’s ARR punched in at $2.29 billion in Q1, and over the last four quarters, its growth slightly outpaced the sector as it averaged 10.3% year-on-year increases.
-This alternate topline metric grew faster than total sales, which likely means that the recurring portions of the business are growing faster than less predictable, choppier ones such as implementation fees.
-That could be a good sign for future revenue growth.
+PTC’s ARR came in at $2.49 billion in Q4, and over the last four quarters, its growth was underwhelming as it averaged 11.6% year-on-year increases.
+This alternate topline metric grew slower than total sales, which likely means that the recurring portions of the business are growing slower than less predictable, choppier ones such as implementation fees.
+If this continues, the quality of its revenue base could decline.

 7. Customer Acquisition Efficiency